Rockncoder/github-stars-material-base/README.md

 * Node.js
 * Ratpack, _Lean & powerful HTTP apps_

 We have affordable weekend boot camps on these subjects year-round in sunny Southern California.
 We can also arrange on-site training at your offices.
 Reach out to me on Twitter @therockncoder or email at rockncoder@gmail.com.
-Be sure to check out [my YouTube channel](https://www.youtube.com/rockncoder).
+Read my blog at [the rockncoder](https://therockncoder.com).
+[My YouTube channel](https://www.youtube.com/rockncoder).

 _**If you find this repo useful please star it!
 It is an easy thing to do, makes me smile, and makes me want to continue coding into the night.**_